eProsima/AML-IP/amlip_docs/rst/user_manual/tools/agent.rst

 .. code-block:: bash

-    colcon build --packages-up-to-regex amlip
+    colcon build --packages-up-to amlip_agent

-Once AML-IP packages are installed and built, import the libraries using the following command.
+Once AML-IP packages are installed and built, source the workspace using the following command.

 .. code-block:: bash